 \section{Introduction}

-\IEEEPARstart{N}{ext-generation} wireless technologies are expected to improve connection density, latency, energy consumption, and data reliability \cite{9040264}.
-Non-orthogonal multiple access (NOMA) using power multiplexing is one of the emerging technologies to support a huge number of wireless devices while providing high data rates and low transmission delay \cite{9479745}.
-In NOMA, multiple users can access the same spectrum and time resources for transmission using different power levels.
-In addition to that, backscatter communications (BC) has emerged as a promising technology to use the ambient signals of TV, WiFi, and cellular for the data transmission between wireless devices \cite{9261963}.
-Exploiting the ambient energy harvesting technique, BC allows the wireless device to transmit data towards surrounding users by reflecting and modulating radio frequency \cite{9363336}.
-The integration of BC with NOMA can further boost the performance of the system.
+\IEEEPARstart{B}{eyond} 5G technologies are expected to improve connection density, latency, energy consumption, and data reliability \cite{9040264}.
+Power domain nonorthogonal multiple access (NOMA) can support a huge number of wireless devices over the limited spectrum resources with high data rates and low transmission delay in B5G networks \cite{9479745}.
+Recently, a new wireless primitive called backscatter communications (BC) has been introduced that enables interactive devices which compute and communicate without any batteries.
+According to its working principle, BC enables wireless communications by leveraging the ambient signals all around us, instead of generating our own \cite{9261963}.
+In particular, the backscatter device (also called tag) (BD) can send a message to the users (also called readers) by either absorbing or reflecting signals from the TV tower, WiFi access point, and cellular base station (BS) \cite{9363336}.
+Thus, combining BC with NOMA in a communication system can significantly enhance energy and spectral efficiency.

-The coexistence of BC with NOMA networks has recently been investigated \cite{93285055,8851217,9122620,9223730}.
-For example, Khan {\it et al.} \cite{93285055} have optimized the power of base station (BS) and reflection coefficient (RC) of backscatter device (BD) to maximize the spectral efficiency (SE) of NOMA-BC network under imperfect SIC detection.
-In another study, Yang {\it et al.} \cite{8851217} have optimized the time and RC of BD for system max-min throughput of NOMA-BC.
-The work of Chen {\it et al.} \cite{9122620} have optimized the transmit power of the BS and RC of BD to improve the system ergodic capacity.
+The performance of BC systems in NOMA networks have recently been studied in the literature.
+For example, the authors in \cite{chen2021backscatter,nazar2021ber,li2020secrecy,zhang2019backscatter} have investigated the outage probability, throughput, ergodic capacity, bit error rate, and intercept probability of the NOMA-BC networks.
+Moreover, researchers have also proposed various resource allocation schemes in NOMA-BC networks.
+For instance, Khan {\it et al.} \cite{93285055} have optimized the power of BS and reflection coefficient (RC) of BD to enhance the spectral efficiency (SE) of NOMA-BC under imperfect signal decoding.
+In another study, Yang {\it et al.} \cite{8851217} have optimized the time and RC of BD for the system max-min throughput of NOMA-BC.
+The research of Chen {\it et al.} \cite{9122620} has optimized the transmit power of the BS and RC of BD to improve the system ergodic capacity.
 Moreover, the study of \cite{9223730} has optimized the transmit power of the BS and RC of BD to maximize the energy efficiency of the system.
-Of late, Khan {\it et al.} \cite{9345447} have optimized the transmit power of the BS and roadside units to maximize the SE of the vehicular network.
+Of late, Khan {\it et al.} \cite{9345447} have computed the power of BS and roadside units to maximize the SE of vehicular network.